 On the protagonist side, Caroline Williams plays the role of “Stretch”.
 Stretch has personality, and she provides a more capable heroine than Sally Hardesty.
 Caroline is worth of the title scream queen as she can easily peel paint when she belts it out.
 And its not just volume that she achieves.
-She has a catalog of screams, moans and shrieks for any holiday occasion.
+She possesses a massive compendium of screams, moans and shrieks for any holiday occasion.

 Dennis Hopper takes the role of Lieutenant ‘Lefty’ Enright.
 Hopper is a legend, and no stranger to horror movies.
 I was slightly disappointed that his role wasn’t a bit more exuberant.
 In Hopper’s defense, the character was a bit corny and Hopper’s scripted lines didn’t really do him any favors.
 It’s hard to take a character like Lefty seriously when they carry a pair of chainsaws on a gun-belt like a couple of Colt revolvers.